JHU-PL-Lab/www-fpse/lecture/intro.md

 * More generally, functions *only* return data, they have no other behaviors on the side (no "side effects")
   - No printing, I/O, mutating, raising exceptions, etc.
 * Lack of side effects is called "referential transparency"
-  - variable values don't change out from under you (follows how math behaves).
+  - Variable values don't change out from under you (follows how math behaves).
-  - to understand what a function does, you *only* need to look at what you pass and what gets returned, a much narrower interface
+  - To understand what a function does, you *only* need to look at what you pass and what gets returned, a much narrower interface
 * There exist functional data structures analogous to imperative ones: dictionaries, lists, etc, but *immutable*
   - Instead of mutating, make a fresh copy.
   - Sounds like it will be inefficient but cost is reasonable in most cases.